Image of Hair Salon accessories

 That’s when she turned to Valiant to find out more about her financing options, working closely with our Senior Working Capital Expert, Peter.

-Peter took the time to understand her situation and find the right type of funding for her unique needs.
 After deciding on an unsecured business loan, Peter worked with both our client and her partner to secure funding with NAB, while they juggled the day-to-day running of their salon.

 “Lenders can usually offer around 100% of a business’ monthly sales, so if you turnover around 35K a month, chances are you’ll be approved for 35K assuming there are no red flags or reasons otherwise to decline.”

 Like many of the big banks, NAB required twelve month’s worth of transaction history, exported as CSV files within their portal.
-For most businesses, this means uploading not just one file, but several, which can quickly become tedious.

-As a salon owner, our client makes lots of transactions in any given day, making this process even more complex.
 But Peter was able to do all the heavy lifting on our client’s behalf, spending hours on the phone to ensure the files were submitted successfully through NAB’s portal.

-Unfortunately, the application fell through (twice) so Peter did some investigating.
 The second time round, an unexpected credit issue was found on the client’s account.
 Peter took a closer look at the full report to figure out what went wrong.

 He found two things: firstly, the client had four different identities on file, and secondly, a utility default had been recorded.
 Peter discussed these issues with our client to better understand how he could work around them.